 Fountain provides a complete sourcing and recruitment solution for on-demand businesses.
 The process is seamless and allows your candidates to form a great impression of your company, as soon as their application is submitted.

 With your ATS, you can store resumes and completed application forms, which can be used later to fill a specific vacancy.
-Utilizing your ATS to source candidates can save you time and money because you already have the information in-house.
+Utilizing your ATS as a method to source candidates can save you time and money because you already have the information in-house.
 Additionally, the candidate has shown a willingness to work for your company because they have taken the time to make an application.
 Your ATS should be one of the first methods you use when thinking about how to source for candidates.

 Introduce an employee referral program to incentivize your employees for every referral that leads to a successful hire.
 You can offer different types of incentives, such as extra days off or a bonus payment.
+This has been one of the best ways to source candidates.

 LinkedIn is based on social networking with existing connections as a way to grow your professional network.
 However, making contact with your connections can also be done offline, especially for hard to fill positions.
 You can meet with former colleagues to ask whether they know of anyone who is looking for the type of work on offer.